bhushangahire/client_side_validations_examples/README.markdown

 The .rvmrc files in rails_2/ and rails_3/ will automatically create and switch to rails_x gemsets with your RVM default Ruby

-## 2. And use Bundler to install the required gems:
+## 2. Use Bundler to install the required gems:

 > rvm default@global